Turning the Tables

-Family and friends chatted animatedly with one another, laughing and smiling as Molly passed around the roast beef.
-Harry smiled nervously in his seat beside Ginevra.
+Family and friends chatted animatedly, laughing and smiling as Molly passed around the roast beef.
+Harry smiled nervously in his seat beside Ginny.
 He had been trying admirably for the last week to ingratiate himself with her.
-For her part, Ginevra had endeavoured to get back into the routine with Harry but found it rather difficult.
-She still couldn't stop thinking about Draco: how he smiled, how he smelled, how his eyes changed from dark to light depending on his mood, how his lips tasted—
+For her part, Ginny had endeavoured to get back into the routine with Harry but found it rather difficult.
+She still couldn't stop thinking about Draco; how he smiled, how he smelled, how his eyes changed from dark to light depending on his mood, how his lips tasted...

-She had to move on from this path.
-The road to Draco wasn't even a cross-junction; it was a dead end.
-He didn't care for her.
-All that mattered to Draco was being free – free of her.
-Ginevra was with Harry now, and she had to accept this fact.
-She had not forgot what Harry had done, but she had forgiven him and decided to stay, to make things work between them.
+She had not forgot what Harry had done but she had forgiven him and decided to stay with him, to make things work between them.
 She supposed she was a bit like Catherine.
-She couldn't have Draco, so now she was settling for Harry because everyone would approve of such a union.
+She couldn't have Draco so now she was settling for Harry because everyone would approve of such a union.
 A union with Draco would only cause stress and heartache.
-But that was a moot point: he didn't want her; he had only ever seen her as his guard, his captor.
+But that was a moot point.
+He didn't want her in the first place.
+He had only ever seen her as his guard, his captor.

-Loud thudding on the door shook Ginevra from her thoughts.
+Loud thudding on the door shook Ginny from her thoughts.
 Everyone turned, wondering who could be knocking at this hour.
-Bill and Fleur would have merely Apparated in as would have Charlie or even Kingsley.
+Bill and Fleur would have merely Apparated in, as would have Charlie or even Kingsley.
 So who could it be?

-"Good evening, Mister Weasley," a charmingly silky voice greeted her father, and Ginevra whipped her head around to put a face to the familiar voice.
+"Good evening, Mr Weasley," a charmingly silky voice greeted, and Ginny whipped her head around to put a face to the familiar voice.

-Ron's fork was hanging precariously close to his eye, so Hermione lowered his fork with one hand and shut his jaw with the other.
+"Malfoy?"
+Ron's mouth ajar and his fork was hanging so precariously close to his eye that Hermione had to lower his fork with one hand and shut his jaw with the other.

-Harry turned his head around too and then glanced over at Ginevra, whose eyes were shinning brightly—a shadow of a smile playing on her lips.
+Harry turned around too and then glanced over at Ginny, whose eyes were shining brightly—a shadow of a smile playing on her lips.
 Everyone watched the exchange with a mixture of mild shock and horror, especially when Draco extended his hand to Arthur.
-The older man took it somewhat reluctantly and shook it firmly.
+The older man took it somewhat reluctantly but shook it firmly.
 Quickly recomposing himself, Arthur put a hand on Draco's shoulder and ushered the blond into the dining room.

-"Everyone, Mister Malfoy has come to join us for dinner."
+"Everyone, Draco here has come to join us for dinner."

 The entire family, guests included, opened their mouths much like how Ron had earlier.

 "I'm afraid I arrived late," Draco said, holding his gloves in his left hand.
-"Perhaps I shall take you up on that offer next time when I have followed proper decorum and owled the lady of the house for permission."
+"I'll have to take you up on that offer next time, Mr Weasley, when I've followed proper decorum and owled the lady of the house for permission."
 He formally bowed to Molly, who almost squeaked at being called a lady.
 "It was rude of me to impose."

 "Well, that's quite alright, Draco," Arthur said, straining his mouth to smile.
-"It is all my fault, really.
+"It's my fault, really.
 I let your owl to me earlier slip my mind entirely."
 He cleared his throat and then sat down.
 "Please, take a seat."

 Draco remained standing, hovering for a moment.
 Everyone else remained seated, still staring up at the blond in shock.
-Ginevra eyes were wide like saucer plates.
-What was he doing here, now?
+Ginny eyes were wide like saucer plates.
+What was he doing here?

-"I'm afraid I cannot stay long," Draco politely refused, and Arthur looked more apprehensive about this than relieved.
-"Pardon me, if I could—" he looked at Arthur, interrupting the awkward silence "—but I would like to speak with Ginevra alone."
+"I'm afraid I can't stay long," Draco politely refused.
+"Pardon me, if I could—" he looked at Arthur, interrupting the awkward silence "—but I would like to speak with Ginny alone."